 Individuals performing OQ covered tasks

 Is the OQ program reviewed periodically and updated using data and information gained from policies and procedures, inspections and testing, integrity-related work, and incident investigations?

+Are periodic OQ program reviews and changes documented?

 Are suspended and revoked qualifications being managed as stated in the qualification program?